 Despite the designation of coastal access rights, the legal protection afforded to both the seabirds and the chalk habitat still applies.
-Therefore, any damage, disturbance, injury or destruction of any conservation feature may be investigated by Natural England or the police.
+Therefore, any damage, disturbance, injury, or destruction of any conservation feature may be investigated by Natural England or the police.
 If the potential for disturbance is significant, Natural England could implement a restriction on coastal access rights which would prevent individuals traversing the cliff face.

-The Management Scheme will continue to work alongside Natural England as the England Coast Path comes to fruition.
-To aid this process, the Management Scheme and key partners will remain in close contact with local user groups and continue to review present agreements.
+The Management Group will continue to work alongside Natural England as the England Coast Path comes to fruition.
+To aid this process, the Management Group and key partners will remain in close contact with local user groups and continue to review present agreements.
 Any significant incidents of damage or disturbance will be escalated to the appropriate authorities and communicated to key partners and stakeholders, where necessary.
-In an effort to ensure that all visitors are fully aware of the site's sensitive nature prior to arriving, the Management Scheme will explore the feasibility of developing a more effective, interactive and informative web presence.
-An efficient, accessible and modern website to hold all voluntary codes of conduct, site-specific management information and visitor materials could reduce the frequency of recreational disturbance events.
+In an effort to ensure that all visitors are fully aware of the site's sensitive nature prior to arriving, appropriate information, voluntary codes of conduct, advice and guidance about walking around the Flamborough and Filey Coast will be provided on the YMNP's website.